martinvl/KVCObject/README.md

 KVCObject
 =========

 Key-value coding for javascript objects.
+Gives access to values in object trees via keypaths.
+Emits update events as they come, with minimal changesets.
+Good for finding deltas for new versions of objects, and linking views to models.

 Public API
 ==========